msokolov/lux/doc/FAQ.md

 = FAQ =

-This page lists some solutions to nonobvious quirks and idiosyncracies.
+This page lists some nonobvious quirks and idiosyncracies, with solutions or workarounds where available.

 == Why doesn't it work when I call lux:log(), lux:insert(), lux:commit(),
 or some other function whose work is all done as a side effect? ==